Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: Policy Fine-Tuning

 \section{Policy Fine-Tuning}

-Once the reward model is trained, we proceed with optimizing the response generation using the RLAIF pipeline with Proximal Policy Optimization (PPO) \citep{Schulman17ProximalPolicy}.
-The policy is initialized with a Supervised Fine-Tuned (SFT) model, which is pretrained on a large corpus of supervised data to perform specific tasks \citep{Ouyang22TrainingLanguage}.
-This SFT model provides a strong starting point for further refinement through reinforcement learning, allowing the model to incorporate task-specific knowledge while aligning with the learned reward model preferences.
+Once the reward model is trained, we optimize the response generation using the RLAIF pipeline with PPO.
+The policy is initialized with a Supervised Fine-Tuned (SFT) model, which is trained on a large corpus of supervised data to perform specific tasks~\citep{ouyang_training_2022}.
+This SFT model provides a strong starting point for further refinement through the RL process, allowing the model to incorporate task-specific knowledge while aligning with the learned reward model preferences.

 During the RLAIF process, the policy \(\pi\) is updated to maximize the expected reward signal provided by the trained reward model: